robotsthatdream/cafer/README.md

 Content
 -------

-* ROS: contains the CAFER ROS nodes
+* ROS: contains the CAFER ROS nodes (go to http://wiki.ros.org/indigo/Installation/Ubuntu for installation instuction)
 * sferes: contains the code to connect the sferes software framework to ROS through CAFER

 Authors